 MDE was granted a waiver (Appendix D to the 2018 Monitoring Network Plan) to terminate the collection of PAMS data at HU-Beltsville in support of enhanced PAMS monitoring at Essex.
-This change, which included relocating the Total Reactive Nitrogen Species (NO_y) monitor from Howard U to Essex, was approved on May 31, 2017.
+This change, which included relocating the Total Reactive Nitrogen Species (NO_v) monitor from Howard U to Essex, was approved on May 31, 2017.

-Methods used to sample and analyze VOC's and NO_y follows (NO/NO_x and O3 have already been described in Sections 4.3 and 4.4, respectively):
+Methods used to sample and analyze VOC's and NO_y follow (NO/NO_x and O_3 have already been described in Sections 4.3 and 4.4, respectively):

-- Ambient air is collected in eight 3-hour canister samples every 3rd day(June August) using a XonTech Model 910A Canister Sampler with a Model 912 multi-canister sampling adapter.
-The canisters are returned to the laboratory for analysis on an EnTech/Agilent GC/FID system. - Ambient air is collected in 24-hour canister samples every sixth day using a XonTech Model 910A/Atec Model 2200 Canister Sampler.
+- Ambient air is collected in three 8-hour canister samples every 3rd day during PAMS season (June August) using a XonTech Model 910A Canister Sampler with a Model 912 multi-canister sampling adapter.
+The canisters are returned to the laboratory for analysis on an EnTech/Agilent GC/FID system. - Ambient air is collected year round in 24-hour canister samples every sixth day using a XonTech Model 910A/Atec Model 2200 Canister Sampler.
 The canisters are returned to the laboratory for analysis on an EnTech/Agilent GC/FID system.
-These are the same canister samples listed in section 4.9 below but analyzed for the PAMS list of compounds. - Ambient air is collected and analyzed on-site every hour (June August) using a Perkin Elmer VOC Air Analyzer with dual flame ionization detectors. - Ambient air is sampled hourly for NO_y using a TECO, Model 42C low level oxides of nitrogen analyzer.
+These are the same canister samples listed in section 4.9 below but analyzed for the PAMS list of compounds. - Ambient air is collected and analyzed on-site every hour (June August) using a Markes-Agilent auto GC. - Ambient air is sampled hourly for NO_y using an API T200U NOy low level oxides of nitrogen analyzer.

-4.8.1 Monitoring Requirements and Locations
+4.8.1 Monitoring Requirements and Locations for Revised PAMS Monitoring Rule